cheweejia/WeNeedaTeamName-aCtFasteR_SCDFXIBM/README.md

 https://github.com/cheweejia/WeNeedaTeamName-aCtFasteR_SCDFXIBM/blob/master/aCtFasteR.apk
 2. Once downloaded, click **Install** to install the app

-The aCtFasteRs app is now installed on your android device.
+The aCtFasteR app is now installed on your android device.

 Next you need to configure your Android App.